kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

   - ***Starts “Missing Companion”***
 - [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip kath hound spawn
 - Run to closer entrance to Matale Grounds
-- Run through Matale Grounds to Grove
+- Run straight through Matale Grounds to Grove
-- Run left, Bolook accosts you: 2,2,2
+- Run left to the bridge, where Bolook accosts you: 2,2,2
   - ***Starts and Finishes “Murdered Settler”***
 - [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip the Juhani fight
-- Loot the Mandalorian corpses near Juhani (2 Battle Stims)
+- Loot the Mandalorian corpses near Juhani
 - Talk to Juhani to redeem her
 - Return to Ebon Hawk (RtEH)
 - Talk to Master Zhar